 Suction is lacking on some surfaces

-Like other stick vacuums, this vacuum's dust bin is relatively easy to empty, and our tester only had to manually remove some hair caught at the top of the bin.
+Like other stick vacuums, this vacuum's dust bin is relatively easy to empty, and we only had to manually remove some hair caught at the top of the bin.
 Other intuitive features include: LED headlights that illuminate messes on the floor and show your cleaning path, and separate floor cleaning modes that can be adjusted via the control panel, which also displays the battery level.
-Our tester ran this vacuum for over 17 minutes and noticed no change in suction, which makes us confident that it could easily clean an average-sized apartment effectively during its 30-minute run time.
-Overall this vacuum may not have all the bells and whistles of other higher-end models, but we appreciate its straightforward design and convenient assembly process.
+We ran this vacuum for over 17 minutes and noticed no change in suction, which makes us confident that it could easily clean an average-sized apartment effectively during its 30-minute run time.
+Overall, this vacuum may not have all the bells and whistles of other higher-end models, but we appreciate its straightforward design and convenient assembly process.

 Easy to store